dkolkena/resume/resume.md

 - Analyzes performance metrics to diagnose trends and anomalies
 - Contributes to the design and implementation of our monitoring and alerting infrastructure
 - Coordinates rapid response teams to swiftly rectify emergency-level outages
-- Participates in a 24x5 shift or on-call rotation

 > *Application Support Engineer*
 - Receives issues from professional services and customer support, performs RCA and prioritizes bugs for the development team
 - Monitors logs and alerting scripts proactively for issues; performs short term database corrections to ensure data availability
 - Acts as key liaison between App Support and the Customer Support team, leading interdepartmental communication and facilitating process and tool improvements
-- Using Groovy on Grails, MySQL, Git, JIRA, and various other tools and technologies within an Agile framework

 - **EMC**: 2013-2014